 Saddleback used four different pitchers on opening day as Nick Hernandez got the start and pitched three solid innings before giving way to the bullpen.
 Jacob Frankel and Ethan Holt both pitched one inning of work before handing the ball over to Curren Larson, who pitched 2.2 innings before the game was called due to darkness.
 Frankel was credited with the win despite pitching just one inning of work.

 Kasper finished 2-for-4 with three RBI and a walk.
-Dimitri Colacchio finished 2-for-3 with two RBI.
+Demitri Colacchio finished 2-for-3 with two RBI.

 Saddleback will host San Diego City on Saturday at 1:00 PM.